amoslanka/twitter-signon-example/README.md

 Provides a sample implementation of an ajax-y Twitter Signon process, though its not actually ajax-y at all.
 Since the Oauth authentication requires handling by the php server, a new window is opened, which carries out the authentication and then sends its important information back to the opener window before closing itself.

+### Twitter Application

+A twitter application is required to run this example.
+[Create one](https://dev.twitter.com/apps) on your own twitter account.
+The consumer key and consumer secret values that are generated will be used in configuration of this example.

 ### Env

 After running `cp Env.example .env` in a terminal, be sure to set the environment variables it contains before running the page.